Undiscovered Country

 Turtle sees no danger in the desert and jungle ahead.
 He’s never known an adult to teach him to fear what he cannot see.

-At the age now when kids get bored and resist, questions of who and why stir him.
+At the age now when kids get bored and resist, questions of Who and Why stir him.
 Questions about the family he lost long ago.
 Questions whose answers require his three healthy legs to carry him home.

 The back seat of Mom’s SUV no longer protects thirteen-year-old Imogen from the world behind a wall of leather.
 She’s lost faith in the round and gently sloping cycle of life peddled by adults afraid to tell the truth about the line connecting birth and death.
 Bullshit.
 A week ago, she learned some lives cheat the circle.